Treatment / Immunotherapy

 Benefits of Immunotherapy for Mesothelioma

-Immunotherapy is a growing field in cancer research and is regarded by some researchers as the future of cancer treatment.
+Immunotherapy is a growing and rapidly progressive field in cancer research.
+Some researchers regard it as the future of cancer treatment.
 Immunotherapy helps to limit the growth and spread of cancer cells while boosting the body’s own defenses.
-It generally has less-severe side effects than traditional cancer treatments like chemotherapy.
-A lot of research is being done to figure out ways of stimulating the immune system to fights cancer.
+It generally has less severe side effects than traditional cancer treatments like chemotherapy.
+Much research is being done to figure out ways of stimulating the immune system to fight cancer.

-• Dendritic cells – Present antigens to B and T cells to trigger a response
+- Dendritic cells – Presents antigens to B and T-cells to trigger a response.

 Mesothelioma Support Team